 The Subscription Schools

-The second school was located in the upstairs of a two story frame structure located just south of Beard and Broadway.
+The second school was located upstairs in a two-story frame structure located just south of Beard and Broadway.
 It was in use for just a few short years, from around 1890 until 1898.
 While the existing school had served the community well, city leaders decided that it was time to erect a more permanent school.

 The First Free School in Indian Territory

 In 1898, Poteau residents supported this idea and voted to tax themselves $6,000 for the construction of the school.
 In addition to these funds, many residents also contributed money to the project.
 Gerhard H. Witte, of the Witteville Coal Mine and future mayor of Poteau, was a prime mover in the erection of permanent school buildings and was a liberal contributor of his private means toward the general welfare of the city.

 The building was constructed of native stone and was located at the end of Bagwell, between Walter and Saddler.
 This building was constructed for a total sum of $8,000, all of which had been collected by contributions by the community.
 After construction, the two-story building measured roughly 32 feet square and sat on six acres of open campus.
 In the early days, it was heated by pot-belly stoves and lit by oil lanterns.
 The school catalog for 1899-1900 described the building as "a commodious, five-room two-story gray stone edifice, beautiful located in a five-acre campus.
 It has a seating capacity sufficient for the accommodation of three hundred students, and is seated with the very best Automatic Ball-Bearing Desks, the High School Department having single, and the Primary and Intermediate Departments having double desks, with separate seats."

 Known as the first free school in Indian Territory, free tuition was available to everyone between the ages of 6 and 21 who lived within the city limits of Poteau.
 Those who lived outside were required to pay a small tuition.